 Tortoises are prey animals.
-Although they can deliver a painful bite, this isn’t effective against dangerous animals like snakes and coyotes.
+Although they can deliver a painful bite with their beaks, this isn’t as effective against dangerous animals like snakes and coyotes.

-When these predators hunt at night, tortoises need to be able to hide and avoid detection.
-Night vision is beneficial in these situations, and tortoises can quickly find a place to conceal themselves.
+When these predators hunt at night, tortoises must be able to hide and avoid detection.
+A tortoise’s night vision is beneficial in these situations, and tortoises can find a place to conceal themselves.

 Lack of Sunlight

-Some species live in areas where there’s lots of foliage.
-Because there’s minimal sunlight coming through, tortoises evolved to have good night vision.
+Some tortoise species live in areas where there’s lots of foliage.
+As minimal sunlight comes through, tortoises have evolved to have good night vision.

 Can Tortoises See Color?